Eslam-Amin/PersonalPortfolio/README.md

 # Personal Portfolio - Eslam Amin

 Welcome to my personal portfolio!
-This portfolio showcases my skills, projects, and experience as a Backend/MERN stack developer.
+This portfolio showcases my skills, projects, experience, and certificates as a Backend/MERN stack developer.
 Below you'll find information about the portfolio, setup instructions, technologies used, and future enhancements.

 ## About Me